kshetline/by-request/README.md

 For the options marked "follow-redirects", see the [follow-redirects documentation](https://github.com/follow-redirects/follow-redirects/blob/master/README.md).

-The other options are as follows:
+The other options are available as follows:

 * `autoDecompress`: If a response has a `Content-Type` of gzip, gzipped, or gunzip, automatically decompress the content rather than returning the compressed data.
 * `body`: If a `body` for a request is provided, the request will be made using the POST method, and the `body` will be sent as part of the request.
 The `Content-Type` header will automatically be `text/plain; charset=UTF-8` unless you provide an overriding header value.